iiasa/message-ix-models/doc/index.rst

 All are built using the `MESSAGEix framework <https://docs.messageix.org>`_ and underlying `ix modeling platform (ixmp) <https://docs.messageix.org/ixmp/>`_.

-Among other tasks, the tools allow modelers to:
+Among other tasks, these tools allow modelers to:

 - retrieve input data from various upstream sources,
 - process/transform upstream data into model input parameters,
 - create, populate, modify, and parametrize scenarios,
 - conduct model runs,
-- set up model *variants* with additional details or features, and
+- build model variants with additional details or features, and
 - report quantities computed from model outputs.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: User guide

    install